erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 relative to the stack frame.
 (Can be packed with other operands.)

 * `r` - X register 0.
 An implicit operand that will not be stored in the loaded code.
+This is a beam_emu-specific optimization that is not valid in beam_asm.

 * `l` - Floating point register number.
 (Can be packed with other operands.)

-* `i` - Tagged literal integer (a SMALL that will fit in one word).

 * `a` - Tagged atom.